Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Your job isn't to stop the biting - it's to teach the puppy what's acceptable.
 Soft mouth good, hard mouth bad.
 Toys yes, hands no. Calm biting okay, frenzied biting ends the game.

 The biting ends.
 The puppy grows up.
 And in a year, you'll have a dog with a soft mouth who knows how to play without drawing blood.
+I teach bite inhibition as part of my puppy foundation training programmes.

 But right now: baby gates, frozen carrots, and enforced naps.
 You'll survive it.